metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 Sequencing read files selection
 ---------------------------------

-Upon execution, the pipeline needs to associate the demanded output with the input sequencing read files (resolve the DAG in snakemake terms).
+Upon execution, the pipeline needs to match the demanded output with the input sequencing read files.
 RSP4ABM is designed to accept four scenarios for defining your input reads.
-Start by identifying the strategy that best fits your needs and then prepare your *working directory*, *config file* and *sample sheet* accordingly:
+Start by identifying the strategy that best fits your needs, and then prepare your *working directory*, *config file* and *sample sheet* accordingly:

 1. Sample names-based reads matching (*sample column matching*) ..........................................................